 Reception & Book Launch with Susan Gibb, Curator & Frédérique Bergholtz, Director- If I Can’t Dance Amsterdam and artist, Naufus Ramírez-Figueroa

 - Date/Time: April 5, 2018, 7– 9 PM

 - Location: grunt gallery #116 350 – East 2nd Ave

 FACILITATED BY: Glenn Alteen

 Requiem for Mirrors and Tigers is a series of six documented video performances by Guatemalan artist Naufus Ramírez-Figueroa.
-This series are based on interrelated performances and were produced for the camera in different places.
+This series of six videos on interrelated performances and were produced for the camera.

 Requiem for Mirrors and Tigers was commissioned by Corpus Network and headed by, If I Can’t Dance Amsterdam, the series features the artist working solo or with an ensemble in an ethereal series of performances.
 These works will be featured at grunt for Capture Photography Festival and this exhibition will allow Vancouver Audiences to see the newest work by this always enthralling artist.